cap-js/docs/guides/providing-services.md

 Pessimistic locking is supported for domain entities (DB table rows).
 The locking is not possible for projections and views.
 :::

-::: warning
+::: warning Restrictions
+-  Pessimistic locking is supported for domain entities (DB table rows).
+The locking is not possible for projections and views.
-Pessimistic locking is not supported by SQLite.
+-  Pessimistic locking is not supported by SQLite.
 H2 supports exclusive locks only.
 :::